Table of contents

 Below, we shall consider the main attributes and process for applying for each of the Spanish visas mentioned above.

-5. Golden visa
+5. Investor visa

-- This residence visa often referred to as the golden visa or investor visa permits residency in Spain for those who make a significant capital investment, including: an initial investment of at least 2 million euros in public debt securities or 1 million euros in stocks/shares; the purchase of unencumbered real estate for at least 500,000 euros; and a business project perceived to have general interest.
+- This residence visa often referred to as the golden visa in Spain or investor visa permits residency in Spain for those who make a significant capital investment, including: an initial investment of at least 2 million euros in public debt securities or 1 million euros in stocks/shares; the purchase of unencumbered real estate for at least 500,000 euros; and a business project perceived to have general interest.

 - The investor must submit an application form with photograph, valid passport, and documents accrediting the investment, criminal record check certificate, health insurance, proof of residence and payment of visa fee.